hmxmilohax/rb3-pc/README.md

 </div>

 Developers of the amazing RBEnhanced mod that currently only exists for Xbox 360 and Wii.
 The same developers also help run and maintain the GoCentral server that is the only way to play Rock Band 3 on PS3 online at the moment.
-As of writing this, there is an active offshoot that has crossplay with Wii and PS3 players.
+As of writing this, [[there is an active offshoot that has crossplay with Wii and PS3 players]](https://gocentral.rocks/).

 You can [**\[join RBEnhanced's Discord here\]**](https://discord.gg/6rRUWXPYwb).

 Special thanks to: